Skip to main content

 Optics Design and Matching

-This tutorial is not aimed at producing an optimal design, but rather to illustrate the use of Ocelot’s matching functions in a practical setting.
+This tutorial is not aimed at producing an optimal design, but rather to illustrate the use of Ocelot’s Matcher API and Twiss backtracking in a practical setting.

 # the output of plotting commands is displayed inline within